|Transition to retirement income account||Retirement income account|

 Please call us on 13 11 84 to tell us if you've retired or changed jobs.

 What you need to know before converting your Transition to retirement income account

 It’s important to know that your account is moving from the ‘accumulation phase’ to the ‘retirement phase’.
-From 1 July 2017 there is a limit of $1.6 million that can be held within the ‘retirement phase’ across all superannuation accounts.
+From 1 July 2021 there is a limit that can be held within the ‘retirement phase’ across all superannuation accounts.
 This limit is known as the ‘transfer balance cap’.
 You will have a personal transfer balance cap up to $1.7 million on the total amount you can have in one or more superannuation retirement pensions like Sunsuper’s Retirement income account.
 You can find out your personal transfer cap by contacting the ATO or logging MyGov.

 If you exceed the transfer balance cap you may have to pay more tax, so it’s important to consider how much of your balance you choose to move into a Retirement income account and what options you have for any amount over the cap.
 The ATO may also force you to commute any excess amount from your Retirement income account and the indexation of your transfer balance cap may be impacted.
 Special rules also apply for Income accounts that are setup for a reversionary beneficiary following the death of a member.

 For more information refer to the ATO website by visiting www.ato.gov.au.